 So, it’s a matter of balance.
 Each book is slightly different along those lines.
 That might cause you to ask why they aren’t consistent within the series.
 And, the answer is—as it should always be—because of the characters.
 These books aren’t so much about following a rigid genre as they are about following these characters, especially Julia.
 As she matures, she experiences different challenges.

 Therefore, if you’re reading the books in order, you’ll see the balance shift between “standard whodunit with some suspense” to “a lot of suspense with mysteries thrown in.”
 Do you have to read them in order?
 Some of you do and some don’t.
 That’s up to you.
 There is a warning attached to Train Song.
 It depends heavily on the plot of Summertime and somewhat on the plot of Heaven.
 If it were me reading Train Song first, I would want to go back to the other books to check out relationships.
-And—if you’re an ebook reader—you can take advantage of the fact that Summertime is offered as a freebie to readers of the electronic Train Song.

 Any way you read them, you will hopefully enjoy the mysteries as well as the development of these three cool people.